euwbah/musescore-xen-tuner/README.md

 The reason to use important ligatures is to **override the use of all original accidental symbols** in the accidental chains that the ligature applies to.
 This applies to all plugin operations (up/down/enharmonic).

 > [!TIP]
-> Because important ligatures take precedence over all other enharmonic spellings, we need to make sure that &mdash; amongst the accidental chains the ligature applies to &mdash; all the symbols we need are represented in the ligature, including "non-ligatured" standard spellings.
+> Because important ligatures take precedence over all other enharmonic spellings, we need to make sure that amongst the accidental chains the ligature applies to, all of their symbols have to be represented in the ligature, including "non-ligatured" standard spellings.

 In a nutshell, the difference between a strong ligature and an important ligature is that a strong ligature still allows the original accidental chains' symbols to show up when respelling enharmonics (`J`), but an important ligature will not.